13 Outflows

 )

-The add_outflow function here takes two regular expressions, from and to.
-The first from regular expression matches states that individuals must flow out of, only if the flow is to states matched by the second to regular expression.
+regular expression matches states that individuals must flow out of, only if the flow is to states matched by the second to

 (sir_with_accumulator